stefankolpacoff/stefankolpacoff/README.md

 ## <div align="center">🌟 Profile 🌟<div/>

-<h3 align="left"> Welcome to my page I'm Stefan, Fullstack developer currently living in France.
+<p align="left"> Welcome to my page I'm Stefan, Fullstack developer currently living in France.
-I have a Bachelor's degree in computer science and a background in research for ecosystem sustainability.<h3/>
+I have a Bachelor's degree in computer science and a background in research for ecosystem sustainability.<p/>

 ## <div align="center">⚡ Technologies & Tools ⚡<div/>